nopara73/ZeroLink/README.md

 #### 1. Input Registration Phase

 Many Alices register their
- - utxos as the inputs of the CoinJoin,
+ - confirmed utxos as the inputs of the CoinJoin,
  - proofs that they can spend those utxos (signed messages with the corresponding private keys),
  - their desired change outputs,
  - and blinded outputs to the Tumbler.

-Tumbler checks if inputs have enough coins, are unspent and proofs are valid, then signs the blinded output.
+Tumbler checks if inputs have enough coins, are unspent and confirmed and proofs are valid, then signs the blinded output.
 Alices unblind their signed and blinded outputs.

 #### 2. Output Registration Phase